Documentation

 When using function calling with streaming, the stream will pause during tool execution and resume with the tool results included in the context.

-3.3 - cliGCP Reference
+3.3 - cliGCP Reference (Deprecated)

-Detailed reference of the cliGCP command-line interface
+Detailed reference of the cliGCP command-line interface (deprecated in favor of AgentFlow UI)

 Overview

-The cliGCP (Command Line Interface for Google Cloud Platform) is a command-line tool that provides a chat interface similar to tools like “Claude Code” or “ChatGPT”.
+The cliGCP (Command Line Interface for Google Cloud Platform) is a legacy command-line tool that provides a chat interface similar to tools like “Claude Code” or “ChatGPT”.
 It connects to an OpenAI-compatible server and allows users to interact with LLMs and MCP tools through a conversational interface.

 Command Structure